-PPL Electric will spend most of its \$312.5 million budget to implement its EE&C Plan, including administrative costs.
+PPL Electric will spend most of its \$312.5 million budget42 to implement its EE&C Plan, including administrative costs.
 This budget also includes costs PPL Electric incurs to develop and modify its EE&C Plan.
 The Implementation Order states that EDCs should be permitted to recover the incremental cost incurred to design, create, and obtain Commission approval of a plan.
-Specifically, the Commission directed that recovery of Phase III costs that were incurred in Phase II may be deferred until Phase III recovery of rates becomes effective.
-Accordingly, the Company proposes to amortize and recover those deferred costs ratably over the 60-month life of its Phase III EE&C Plan (i.e., June 1, 2016 through May 31, 2021).
+The Company proposes to amortize and recover those deferred costs ratably over the 60-month life of its Phase III EE&C Plan (i.e., June 1, 2016 through May 31, 2021).
 The amortization of those costs is included within the \$312.5 million budget.